Peter DeFazio: Infrastructure

 DeFazio spent his entire career on the Transportation and Infrastructure Committee, becoming its chairman when Democrats won the House in 2018.
 During his time on the committee, he has served as chair or ranking member of four of the six subcommittees: Aviation, Coast Guard and Maritime Transportation, Highways and Transit, and Water Resources and Environment.

 In 2020, DeFazio sponsored H.R.
 2, the Moving Forward Act.
 This bill invested $1.5 trillion in highways, rail, transit, airports, ports and harbors, wastewater and drinking water infrastructure, brownfields, broadband, and more.

 DeFazio felt shunted aside when Senate negotiators secured a deal on the Infrastructure Investment and Jobs Act which became law largely without input from the House.
 He blasted the legislation in closed-door meetings, earning the moniker the "Tiger of the House".

 DeFazio eventually supported and helped pass the Infrastructure Investment and Jobs Act and joined President Biden a number of times to promote it.

 Investigation into Boeing and 737 MAX crashes

-As chair of the House Transportation and Infrastructure Committee, DeFazio led an investigation into the causes of the Lion Air Flight 610 and Ethiopian Airlines Flight 302 crashes of the Boeing 737 MAX in 2018, which resulted in 346 deaths.
+As chair of the House Transportation and Infrastructure Committee, DeFazio led an investigation into the causes of the crashes of two Boeing 737 MAX planes, which resulted in 346 deaths.
 DeFazio's 18-month investigation laid out serious flaws and missteps in the design, development, and certification of the aircraft.
 The committee's Majority Staff prepared a 238-page report outlining the repeated and serious failures made by Boeing and the Federal Aviation Administration.

 DeFazio helped pass comprehensive aircraft certification reform and safety legislation in the wake of his committee's report as part of the Consolidated Appropriations Act, 2021, which President Donald Trump signed into law on December 27, 2020.

 In 2022, Netflix premiered Downfall: The Case Against Boeing, a documentary film by Rory Kennedy that details DeFazio's investigation.